francescovallone/acanthis/.website/types/map.md

 The map validator is used to validate a map.
 Usally should be used to validate JSON objects or similar.

-You can use the class `AcanthisMap<V>` to create a map schema or the function `jsonObject` to create a map schema suitable for a json object.
+You can use the class `AcanthisMap<V>` to create a map schema or the function `object` to create a map schema suitable for a json object.

 ## Example